firinael/obsidian-cidreira-coast-theme/README.md

 ### this theme is 99% derived from [California Coast Theme](https://github.com/mgmeyers/obsidian-california-coast-theme), which is derived from [Minimal Theme](https://github.com/kepano/obsidian-minimal).

+It looks the best with almost everything from Hider turned on, and with the "translucent background" option on as well.

 <br>

 ***highly*** recommended plugins| fonts used |